pan-x-c/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_configs.md

   gpu_per_node: 8
 ```

-- `cluster.node_num`: The number of nodes in the cluster used for training.
+- `node_num`: Total number of compute nodes.
-- `cluster.gpu_per_node`: The number of GPUs per node.
+- `gpu_per_node`: Number of GPUs available per node.

+---

-## Buffer
+## Buffer Configuration

-The `buffer` configuration specifies the data buffer for the explorer and trainer.
-This part is relatively complicated but very important.
-For ease of understanding, we will introduce the `buffer` configs used by explorer and trainer respectively.
+Configures the data buffers used by the explorer and trainer.

 ```yaml
 buffer: